EnvelopSound/Earshot/README.md

 Earshot can be easily deployed to AWS using [AWS CLI](https://aws.amazon.com/cli/) and CloudFormation.
 You can customize the deployment configuration in the CloudFormation template file in the `templates/` directory

+A sample configuration for adaptive bandwidth streaming can be found in the `cloudformation-template-adaptive.yaml` file with a c5n.2xlarge EC2 instance type.
+With an 1080p input stream with additional 720p and 360p adaptive resolutions and 16 channels at 128k each, CPU usage was found to be at 33% with no clients for this instance type.

 #### Deploying the stack

 Before deploying, you will first need to [generate an EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair).